 The approach helps me get my head together.
 There is meditation in the act of pedaling.
 There is consideration of the weather.
 Observation of animal signs.
 Awakening of our wild senses.
 It is quiet.

-Out there, we are away from a highway, work, the to-do list and thirty other people firing at the range.
+Out here, we are away from the highway, work, the to-do list, and the thirty other people firing at the range.
 In Alaska, we are lucky to have this opportunity beyond the private property and barbed wire boundaries that shred up so many once wild places in the US.
-For that reason, we also take care in cleaning up after ourselves and shooting responsibly.
-Part of right mind is right action.
-That means what we do, and how we do it.
+For that reason, we take care in cleaning up after ourselves and shooting responsibly.

 Sling and Shoot

-A twelve gauge is the workhorse of a gun collection.
-With a pump action shotgun you can put anything in it from slugs, to birdshot, to buckshot which makes it a good low maintenance all around gun.
-We shoot a Winchester XSP 12 gauge.
-It’s a mid-range shotgun which isn’t fancy but breaks clays all the same.
+The 12-gauge is the workhorse of a gun collection.
+A pump-action shotgun can shoot anything from slugs to birdshot to buckshot, which makes it a good, low-maintenance, all-purpose gun.
+We shoot a Winchester XSP 12 gauge—it’s not a fancy gun, but it breaks clays all the same.

 Again and again, I shoot high and to the left.
 Mark reminds me to follow through—to move the shotgun through the target instead of stopping to shoot.
 To track just in front of the clay instead of following behind.